I am a graduate student pursuing a Master of Science degree at the University of Maryland, College Park,

 design and equalization techniques, and rate control for real-time communications.

-Please contact me if you wish to receive an up-to-date résumé as a PDF document.
+Please send me an email if you wish to receive an up-to-date résumé as a PDF document.

 Major: Communications and Networking

 Indian Institute of Technology, Madras, India 7/2007 - 7/2011

 Degree: B.Tech in Electrical Engineering - GPA: 8.95/10.0

 Real Analysis, Probability Theory, Estimation and Detection Theory, Adaptive Control, Optimal Control, Systems Theory, Information Theory, Advanced Digital Signal Processing, Digital Communications, Convex Optimization

 Advanced Undergraduate course work

 Nonlinear Control Theory, Wireless Communications, Performance Analysis of Computer Networks, Analog and Digital Signal Processing